Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 Advantages are that early roll back is possible with only a small number of people affected.
 Additionally, A/B testing can be done by routing some users to the new release and some to the old release.
 It's also possible to check if the application meets the capacity requirements gradually.
 Finally, it is less resource hungry than blue-green deployment.

-The disadvantages are that is is harder to manage and imposes further constraints on compatibility between releases with regards to data model migration.
+The disadvantages are that it is harder to manage and imposes further constraints on compatibility between releases with regards to data model migration.

 **Rolling updates** (used by kubernetes) is a simplified version of the canary deployment model.
 Here, a fixed rollout process with limited monitoring and less control of the process.